 When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
-Member States shall determine how such reference is to be made.
+The methods of making such reference shall be laid down by Member States.

 2. Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive.